 Solution:

-- Use a backup heating source during extreme cold spells.
+- Use a backup heating source during extreme cold spells

 Preventing Heat Pump Freezing Issues